 Ascend Focus Dosage

 The recommended daily dose is taking one capsule once or twice daily.
-For best results, take two capsules in the morning or whenever you want to achieve peak performance.
+For best results, take one capsule in the morning or whenever you want to achieve peak performance.

-Be careful not to take more than two capsules per day since this is the optimal dosage.
+Be careful not to take more than two capsules per day.

 Ascend Focus Side Effects

 Does Ascend Focus leave any adverse side effects?

-Current research shows that natural nootropics positively influence our performance and, if taken in small dosages, leave no adverse side effects.
+Current research shows that natural nootropics positively influence our performance and leave no adverse side effects if taken in small dosages.

-During our test period of Ascent Focus, we felt no side effects whatsoever.
+During my test period of Ascent Focus, I experience no adverse effects.